mbenetti/llm_segmentation/output/BIOAMBERINC_04_10_2013-EX-10.34-DEVELOPMENT AGREEMENT (1).md

 5.1 Each party shall retain ownership of all intellectual property that it owned prior to the Effective Date.

-5.2 Improvements.
+5.2 Improvements .
 Any invention or discovery relating to the Work Plan, in whole or in part, that is conceived during the term of this
 Development Agreement shall be an “Improvement”.
 The scope for Improvements will be limited to the CB1 strain itself and the [***] (the
 “Field”), but shall exclude [***].
 Bioamber will own any Improvement in the field of succinic acid and salts thereof and such Improvement shall be designated “Bioamber Improvements”.
 Cargill will own any Improvement in all fields other than the field of succinic acid and salts